-They were aged 52 and 57 at the time of their win, working as a labourer and bank cashier, and living in a modest three-bedroom terraced house.
+A labourer and bank cashier, living in a modest three-bedroom terraced house...

 Their joint income was £45,000.

-Plus six more properties they bought for family and friends to live in.
+Plus six more properties for family and friends.

 Nothing lasts forever

-Since The National Lottery started in the UK in 1994, over 3,000 people have become millionaires.
+Since The National Lottery started in 1994, over 6,000 millionaires have been created in the UK.

 Their general spending had spiralled out of control at £280,000 (after tax) per year, as well as one off expensive gifts.

-...they would have to start selling the houses that they had bought for family and friends, and if they kept up their spending and tried to match inflation for 30 years, then their main home would need to be sold too.
+And if they kept up their spending and tried to match inflation for 30 years, then their new home overseas would need to be sold too.

 Even lottery winners need a financial plan